Despite vs. Although: How to Use Despite vs Although Correctly?

 • Although they tried their best, they were unable to finish the project on time.

-Related Much vs. Many: How to Use Many vs Much in Sentences
+Related Who vs. Whom: How to Use Whom vs. Who in Sentences

 One key difference between ‘despite’ and ‘although’ is that ‘despite’ is followed by a noun or a gerund, while ‘although’ is followed by a clause.
 Another difference is that ‘despite’ indicates that one thing does not prevent another thing from happening, while ‘although’ indicates a contrast between two things.